chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 some way.

 05:40 SHARON: That makes sense.
-That's kind of what our main thing is going to be about today because you look around in Chrome.
-You'll see a lot of these wrapper types.
+That's kind of what our main thing is going to be about today because you look around in Chrome, you'll see a lot of these wrapper types.
 It'll be a `unique_ptr` and then a type.
 And you'll see so many types of these, and talking to other people, myself, I find this all very confusing.
 So we'll cover some of the more common types today.
 We just talked about unique pointers.
 Next, talk about `absl::optional`.
 So why don't you tell us about that.

-06:10 DANA: So that's actually a really great example of a pointer-like object that's not actually holding a pointer, so it's not a smart pointer.
+06:10 DANA: So that's actually a really good example of a pointer-like object that's not actually holding a pointer, so it's not a smart pointer.
 But it looks like one.
 So this is this distinction.
 So `absl::optional`, also known as `std::optional`, if you're not working in Chromium, and at some point, we will